 26. Grow a Good Vine

 Install a trellis and climbing vines on the outside wall of your home.
-By summer’s end, you’ll have a gorgeous wall of flowers or leaves!
+I have two flowering clematis vines at this house after having them at one of our last houses too.

-TIP: Choose vines that won’t ruin your house’s exterior finish.
+TIP: Choose vines that won’t ruin your house’s exterior finish by clinging to it.

 27. Plant a Tree, or Two or Three…